endlos99/xdt99/doc/MANUAL.md

 Tutorial                                                 <a name="tutorial"></a>
 --------

-The xdt99 tools lack a graphical user interface, and use the command line instead.
-While this choice will undoubtedly steepen the learning curve for some users, the command line is ultimately very suited for repetitive tasks, as encountered while developing assembly and GPL programs.
+The xdt99 tools are command line tolls that lack a graphical user interface.
+While this choice will somewhat steepen the learning curve for some users, the command line is ultimately very suited for repetitive tasks, as encountered while developing programs.

 This section contains a hands-on introduction to using xdt99 to assemble programs, work with disk images and files, and run the results in an emulator and on real iron.

-Commands to be typed in by the user are prefixed by `$`.
-If necessary, an additional Windows command prefixed by `>` is shown (for an example, see the [Windows Guide][4]).
+Commands to be typed in by the user are prefixed by `$`, which itself is not part of the command.
+Occasionally, an additional Windows command prefixed by `>` is shown if the Windows command differs suffienctly from the Linux command (for an example, see the [Windows Guide][4]).
 The sample outputs shown here originate from a Linux system and may look slightly different on other platforms.

 For all examples, we use files in the `example/` directory distributed with xdt99.